jywu20/Notes/Linguistics/English/CGEL.md

 | participle | - | + | + (ablative absolute) |
 | gerund | + | - | - |

-Since participle clauses and gerund clauses have different morphological marking on
+Since participle clauses and gerund clauses have different morphological marking on the main verb, the difference between a present participle clause and a gerund clause is not just their distribution in the clause, so it may be a wise idea to keep the participle-gerund distinction.

 In English, however, we have